iann0036/tf-cfn-provider/docs/providers/google/ComputeRouterNat.md

 ## Properties

+`Name` - (Required) A unique name for Cloud NAT, required by GCE.
+Changing this forces a new NAT to be created.

 `Router` - (Required) The name of the router in which this NAT will be configured.
 Changing this forces a new NAT to be created.

 `NatIpAllocateOption` - (Required) How external IPs should be allocated for this NAT.
 Valid values are `AUTO_ONLY` or `MANUAL_ONLY`.
 Changing this forces a new NAT to be created.